tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         ```solidity
         /**
-         * @notice  Returns the operator contract address matching rollupConfig.
+         * @notice  Returns the operatorManager contract address matching rollupConfig.
          * @param rollupConfig  the rollupConfig address
          */
         function getAddress(address rollupConfig) public view returns (address)
         ```

-## Operator
+## OperatorManager

 - Basic understanding
-    - Operator contracts should be designed with the possibility of supporting multiple sequencers (operators) in Layer 2 in the future.
+    - OperatorManager contracts should be designed with the possibility of supporting multiple sequencers (operators) in Layer 2 in the future.
 Therefore, it is designed with an upgradeable structure.
     - CandidateAddOn inherits all the functions of DAOCandidate.
     - The onlyCandidate account (an account where Operator.isOperator(msg.sender) is true has operator privileges) can use the functions that onlyCandidate of DAOCandidate can perform.